 "Gil was tremendous.
 I can't even think of anything he (personally) could have done to better the class.
 His intellect, wisdom, spiritual sense, discipline, sense of humor and skills were more than I expected."
 G.L., Muscular Therapist/Spinning Instructor,Gloucester, MA Back to top

 "You allow us to use our creativity while learning facts.
 It's probably the most balanced style of learning I've ever experienced.
 I would love to come back next year, after I dive into my book list (which has now tripled).
 This class has given me the courage to pursue an M.S. in Midwifery."
 J.F., LMT, NJ

 "I feel as if this workshop was truly life changing.
 Close friends have even said I look different.
 Besides being much more confident about anatomy, I am more confident in my work.
 And then there's the spiritual side of it all.
 I approach each body I work on with much more wonder and awe, love and respect.
 Add on top of that a new self love and respect.
 I love my amazing body in a way I haven't since I was a child, before I started comparing it to society's idea of ideal.
 That has been a wonderful gift.
 Thank you for the experience of a lifetime, oh, and my x-ray eyes!
 I am definitely promoting you in my area and hope you return to Chicago.
 Again thank you so much."
-C.W., Massage Therapist, Springfield, IL Top of page
+C.W., Massage Therapist, Springfield, IL Back to top

 "Profoundly altered my understanding of fascial planes, visceral structures, and spinal structures."
 Raymond Bishop Ph.D., Rolfer, Woodstock, GA